-Financial assets - Subsequent measurement and gains and losses deficit.
+Financial assets - Subsequent measurement and gains and losses Equity investments at FVTSD

+All assets are subsequently measured at fair value, with all movement being recorded through the surplus and deficit.
 Dividends are recognised as income in surplus or deficit unless the dividend clearly represents a recovery of part of the cost of the investment.